SvenMichaelKlose/tunix/src/tunix/README.md

 ## Signals

-Signals are asynchronuous calls of other process' functions.
-These functions, called _handlers_, can be _registered_ by _signal type_ (a byte value) or default TUNIX handlers are called instead when a signal is
+Signals are asynchronuous calls of other processes' functions.
+These functions, called _handlers_, can be _registered_ by _signal type_ (a byte value) or default handlers are called instead when a signal is
 _delivered_.
-The exact handler to call is determined at the time it is sent to allow unregistering a handler, to be able to call the default action as a fallback.
+The exact handler to call is determined at the time it is sent.

-Signal type values can be chosen freely as long as they are not used by the
+Signal type values can be chosen freely as long as they are not used by TUNIX itself.
+A byte of payload can be sent as well as the source of a signal is not tracked to allow post-mortem delivery
-TUNIX system itself.
-A byte of payload can be sent as well as the source of a signal is not tracked to allow post- mortem delivery (with the process ID of the sender gone).
+(with the process ID of the sender gone).

 Pending signals are queued so low-level interrupt handlers can send them with little overhead.
 Sending is cancelled if a signal of the same type is already on the queue.
-It is not check if the process provides a handler for the signal type.
+It is not checked if the target process provides a handler for the signal type.
 The signal is discarded on delivery when the handler is missing.
-This allows to send signals via networks.

 ## System calls